Gikoskos/chessgame-cli/README.md

 since the check and checkmate features are at a very alpha stage.

 A log file that records all the moves that took place, is created during the game.

+To play against the random move generator run:

+    chessgame-cli -c

 With the Linux version if you type 'pieces'/'PIECES' you will get the Unicode chess characters and if you type 'letters'/'LETTERS' it reverts back to the capital letter representation.